 Could you do it?

-Have you ever thought about moving to the Sunshine Coast?
+Have you ever thought about moving from Sydney to the Sunshine Coast?

 Annabel Candy writes about travel and wellbeing on Get In the Hot Spot, sharing tips and inspiration for women who want to stay active and enjoy epic adventures in midlife and beyond.